stackbit-projects/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 ![working](/images/p/np-3-working.gif)

-I 3D printed mounts for the LED rings, and setup a design which let me easily connect power, ground, and signal by wrapping bare wire around screws, and tightening those screws to get a solid electrical signal.
+I 3D printed mounts for the LED rings, and setup a design which let me easily connect power, ground, and signal by wrapping bare wire around screws.
+Tightening those screws got a solid electrical signal, but kept the design modular.
 If anything broke in the future, I'd be able to unscrew and replace these parts without having to rewire the entire sculpture.

 ![wiring style](/images/p/np-4.jpeg)

 I decided to use the wire and stylistically wire it around the piece, and send all the wires into the driving circuit board through the base.
-And underneath I had (naively) put a naked Raspberry Pi Zero W.
+Underneath I had (naively) put a naked Raspberry Pi Zero W.

 ![initial wiring](/images/p/np-5.jpeg)
 ![base wiring](/images/p/np-6.jpeg)

 I found out a couple problems based on this simple wiring:

-1. Anytime the lights got turned on to 100%, the Raspberry Pi would shut down due to power failure.
+1. Anytime the lights got turned on to 100% brightness, the Raspberry Pi would shut down due to power failure.
 Turns out Raspberry Pi Zero was not able to output enough power to my lights.
-I had to power 36 LEDs and the power from the Pi was probably 5V ~1A.
+I had to power 36 LEDs, but the power from the Pi was probably 5V ~1A.
+(Not enough)
 2. The lights only worked around 50% of the time.
 Signal was muddy.
 Turned out the power draw from the lights would create noise on the signal line and mess up the commands sent from my python scripts to the NeoPixels.
 3. The Pi Zero was too slow for processing more complicated NeoPixel commands.